kresnard/cv-service/README.md

 # cv-service

+This service is not ready yet

+## Design Architechture
+Clean Design

 ## Requirements for Employee Profiles

 Companies need specific data about potential employees when considering job applications.
 This includes: